 Using small alphabet stickers, stick them firmly to the sides of the rectangles.
 You'll need to include every day of the week, one per side, with one blank side.
 We recommend using tweezers to place the letters on the wooden rectangles; this makes it easier to ensure they're aligned well.
-Also, we recommend starting at the middle of the words and working your way to the outer letters so that it's easier to center them on the rectangles.
-Firmly press down on all letters to ensure that they're adhered around all edges.Continue to 6 of 8 below.
+Also, we recommend starting in the middle of the words and working your way to the outer letters so that it's easier to center them on the rectangles.
+Firmly press down on all letters to ensure that they've adhered around all edges.Continue to 6 of 8 below.

 06 of 08

 In a well-ventilated area, spray paint the cubes and rectangles in your choice of colors.
 Add light coats until all sides are covered, and allow to dry fully.
 Once dry, use tweezers to carefully pull away the large numbers from the cubes, revealing the unpainted areas underneath.Continue to 7 of 8 below.